Georges034302/acc-cloud-wil-demo/week3/azure_sql.md

-# 🗄️ Demo Guide: Deploying and Accessing Azure SQL Database
+# 💄️ Demo Guide: Deploying and Accessing Azure SQL Database

 ## 🎯 Objective

-Provision an Azure SQL Database, configure firewall access, and connect using Azure Data Studio, SQL CLI, or MySQL Workbench.
+Provision an Azure SQL Database, configure firewall access, and connect using Azure Cloud Shell or MySQL Workbench.

 ---

-## 🧭 Prerequisites
+## 🛍️ Prerequisites

-- Azure Portal access
+- Azure Portal or Cloud Shell access
-- Azure CLI installed
+- Azure CLI installed (for local use)
-- SQL client software installed:
+- SQL client software (optional for GUI access):
-  - Azure Data Studio or SQL Server Management Studio (SSMS)
-  - OR MySQL Workbench (configured for SQL Server)
+  - MySQL Workbench with ODBC driver
-  - OR `sqlcmd` tool from Microsoft
+  - OR `sql` client (in Azure Cloud Shell)

 ---